Gracie Gold: 2018–19 season: Comeback

 After rumors that she would be returning to the sport, it was announced on June 28, 2018 that Gold was assigned to compete at the 2018 Rostelecom Cup.
 Her coach was Vincent Restencourt based at IceWorks in Aston, Pennsylvania southwest of Philadelphia.
 Former figure skater Jeremy Abbott choreographed her short and long programs.
 It was said that Gold's new short program portrayed a more playful and sexy character and her free program showed her journey from her personal struggles to her comeback.
 At the 2018 Rostelecom Cup, in the short program, she doubled the triple Lutz-triple toe loop combination, under-rotated, and fell on her triple flip.
 She also popped her planned double Axel.
 She scored 37.51, the lowest short program score that she has ever received since the start of her junior career, placing her in 10th and last place.
 Gold announced her withdrawal from the free skate via Twitter saying it would benefit her mental health to leave because of her failure in the short program.
-She later said that she was planning to compete in the 2019 US Championships; however on January 9, 2019, she announced her withdrawal from nationals in order to further prepare for the 2019–2020 season. was working towards the 2022 Winter Olympics in Beijing.
+She later said that she was planning to compete in the 2019 US Championships; however on January 9, 2019, she announced her withdrawal from nationals in order to further prepare for the 2019–2020 season.
+She said she was working towards the 2022 Winter Olympics in Beijing.
 Videos taken by her coach posted on Instagram showed that she had begun practicing jumps without the harness and was successfully landing them.